-- apply common sense and judgement - deal with allegations quickly, fairly and consistently and - provide effective protection for the child and support the person subject to the allegation.
+- Apply common sense and judgement - Deal with allegations quickly, fairly and consistently and - Provide effective protection for the child and support the person subject to the allegation.

 Academies should also ensure they understand the local authority arrangements for managing allegations, including the contact details and what information the LADO will require when an allegation is made.
+See appendix 1 for the LADO contact details.

-B. Process
+3.2 Process